 On completion of his tour at 10 SQN, he was posted to Flying Instructors Course and then to instruct at 2FTS in Western Australia.
 After two years at 2 FTS he was posted to Central Flying School, the Standardisation Squadron for all flying units in the Australian Defence Force.
 After six months teaching Flying Instructors Course he was selected to join the Roulettes.

 Andrew’s interests include paragliding and riding his road bike around Sale.
 Andrew has over 4000 hours military flying experience.
-This is his third season with the Roulettes.
+This is his fourth season with the Roulettes and first as Roulette Six.

-Steve’s interests include motorcycle riding, running, and building scale model aircraft.
-Steve has 3000 flying hours and this is his fourth season with the Roulettes.
+Clays interests include waterskiing, snow skiing and dirtbike riding.
+Clay has over 1100 Military flying hours and this is his first season with the Roulettes.

 |Air Force Online Newspaper|